TrainWeb.org Facebook Page

 ramp

-The connection swings in from the right and under the Hanover Street bridge to join the "main line".
-In the past an automobile ramp led down from this bridge into the WM yard.
-That ramp was located off the left edge of this photo and proceeded east.
+The Riverside Yard rail connection swings in from the right and under Hanover Street to join the "main line".
+The automobile ramp that led down from this bridge into the WM yard was located off the left edge of this photo and proceeded east.

-The 1972 aerial photo at left shows the ramp, which no longer exists, tracing a left-right path at photo-center.
+The 1972 aerial photo at left (courtesy Johns Hopkins University) shows the ramp, which no longer exists, tracing a left-right path at photo-center.

 Sole Survivor